daniellecox/style-guide-guide/assets/03-icon_sets.md

 ---
 layout: page
 type: detail
-title: Trademark
+title: icon_sets
-group: brand
+group: assets
-permalink: /brand/trademark.html
+permalink: /assets/icon_sets.html
 description: How to style or construct icons for the design system

 ---